Manual vs. Power Recliners: Differences You Should Know

 Ease of use:

-- Many people love the luxury of power recliners.
-They are also a good choice for those with mobility issues or older people who don’t have the strength they used to have.
-With the push of a button, you can recline and lift your legs with ease.
+- Many people love the luxury of electric recliners.
+They are a good choice for those with mobility issues or older people who don’t have the body strength needed to push the recliner back.
+With the touch of a button, you can recline and lift your legs with ease.
 A USB port on power chairs can come in very handy when your device’s battery is low.

 - NEW Power toggle control is a right side sitting panel.
 It contains all power adjustments with easy to use toggles.
 This new control panel comes with a home button, two memory settings, and a USB charging port.